 Pharmacists and doctors trade jabs over child flu vax

-Under changes announced on Thursday by Health Minister Jenny Mikakos, from April 2020, parents will be able to take their children aged between 10 and 16 years to the pharmacy to get vaccinated against influenza.
-Click here for the full article.
+In recent changes announced by Health Minister Jenny Mikakos parents will be able to take their children aged between 10 and 16 to the chemist from April 2020 to get vaccinated against influenza.

 “Allowing pharmacists to immunise people from 10 years of age gives families another opportunity to access the flu vaccine which may overcome time and geographical barriers.
 It’s a great step forward to ultimately improve coverage across Victoria.”
-Annie Cobbledick – Immunisation Pharmacist, RCH.
+Annie Cobbledick – Immunisation Pharmacist, Royal Children’s Hospital.

-For further information regarding Pharmacist immunisers, please refer to our MVEC reference page – Pharmacist Immunisers.
+For further information regarding pharmacist immunisers, please refer to our pharmacist immunisers reference page.